YASH-HCKT/smartcity/README.md

-# Smart City Infrastructure Monitor
+# INFRA SENSE

-A real-time smart city infrastructure monitoring platform for proactive maintenance and citizen engagement.
+A real-time infrastructure sensing and monitoring platform for proactive maintenance and citizen engagement.

 ## Features